warestack/cc/Class 2/Lab2.1 Introduction to NodeJS.md

-### Lab2.1: Introduction to NodeJS
+### Lab2.1: Introduction to Node.js

 #### What am I about to learn?

-Today's lab session focused on an introduction to NodeJS.
+Today's lab session focused on an introduction to Node.js.

 Lab 2 part 1 focuses on how to:

-* Install NodeJS
+* Install Node.js
-* Create a simple application using NodeJS
+* Create a simple application using Node.js

-####  Do you want to explore more the Linux command-line interface?

-Download the [Linux Pocket Guide](https://www.dropbox.com/s/roe59y2gyghyq7b/Linux Pocket Guide%2C 3rd Edition.pdf?dl=0) and explore the commands.

-Do not copy and paste the commands as copying from this document and pasting into the terminal could turn text into gibberish (e.g. quotation marks etc.).

-#### Lab 2.1: Installing and running a simple NodeJS application
+#### Lab 2.1: Installing and running a simple Node.js application

-You will need to watch the next video on how to install and run a NodeJS app.
+You will need to watch the next video on how to install and run a Node.js app.

 > Take your time, make sure you double-check the code and debug your code as you do.